flolu/terra-make/README.md

 Important:
 * All terraform configuration files must be present at the path {root}/terraform/main
 * Google cloud only for now.
-Porting the scripts to other Cloud proividers largely means replacing the terraform configuration and the glocud references.
+Porting the scripts to other Cloud proividers largely means replacing the terraform configuration.
 * No bazel config provided.
 Bazel is well documented and those who use Bazel already have a working configuration anyway.

 ## Usage: